I am a filmmaker and anthropologist.

 My filmmaking centers on transnational connection and fissure, media, mediation, social imaginaries, and the senses.
 My films have screened in a variety of venues, including festivals such as the African Diaspora International Film Festival, Africa World Documentary Film Festival, Margaret Mead Film Festival, and Ethnografilm, as well as symposia and universities.

 I am currently in post-production on a film based on my dissertation fieldwork, produced by Zippy Kimundu, founder of Afrofilms International.

-I hold a BA in East Asian Studies and Literature from NYU and an MA in East Asian Studies from Harvard University.
+I hold a PhD and M.Phil in Sociocultural Anthropology and Certificate in Culture and Media from New York University (NYU).
+Previously, I received a BA in East Asian Studies and Literature from NYU and an MA in East Asian Studies from Harvard University.
 My writing and photography have been published in both academic and popular outlets, including China Brief, The Diplomat Magazine, Explore Parts Unknown, Roads & Kingdoms, Slate, Society for Cultural Anthropology Visual and New Media Review, Visual Anthropology Review, and the edited volume China-Africa Relations: Building Images Through Cultural-Cooperation, Media Representation, and Communication (Routledge).

 Email: melissaflefkowitz [at] gmail.com

 Untitled Kenya-China Project (forthcoming)

 China Remix (2015), co-dir.
 Dorian Carli-Jones

 Mombasa Railway Station, Roads & Kingdoms article, "Riding the Madaraka Express" (2017)